Introduction to quantum exclusion processes: Introduction

 Macroscopic fluctuation theory allows to predict large deviation principles for various quantities related to transport in diffusive systems.
 The main idea is to introduce a noisy version of the Fourier-Fick's law

 where $\xi$ is a space-time white noise, which induces a probability measure on density and current profiles.
-Here $D(n(x,s))$ is the diffusion constant and $\sigma(n(x,s))$ is called the mobility.
+Here $D(n)$ is the diffusion constant and $\sigma(n)$ is called the mobility, we do not define them.
 Since the noise variance is of order $\frac{1}{N}\ll 1$, density and current fluctuations are small and rare.
-This for instance allows to find a functional $\mathcal I$, called rate function, sometimes completely explicit, such that under the stationary measure of the process,
+This framework allows to find a functional $\mathcal I$, called rate function, sometimes completely explicit, such that under the stationary measure of the process,

 to be understood using the formalism of large deviation theory --- we refer to \cite{bertini2014macroscopic} for a review on MFT.
 From the mathematical point of view, the validity of MFT in general is only conjectural, but its predictions have been rigorously verified on many specific models (including SSEP).